 Reports of Clery Act crimes filed through a Campus Security Authority (CSA), as defined by the Clery Act, provided to the Clery Coordinator or designee will be included in the university's annual crime statistics published in the Annual Security and Fire Safety Report.
 All statistics enclosed in the Annual Security and Fire Safety Report are anonymous.
 CSA reports have the option to include the victim's name or initials for tracking purposes and to ensure the victim is offered the proper services.
 However, if you wish to remain anonymous, your personal information does not have to be disclosed.
-CSA reports of sexual misconduct, relationship violence, and stalking (as those terms are defined in the university's policy on sexual misconduct, relationship violence, stalking, and retaliation, a copy of which can be found in Appendix F) to the Clery Coordinator or designee will also be made available to the university's Title IX Coordinator.
+CSA reports of sexual harassment (including sexual assault, domestic Violence, dating Violence, and stalking), sexual exploitation, and retaliation (as those terms are defined in the university's policy, a copy of which can be found in Appendix F) to the Clery Coordinator or designee will also be made available to the university's Title IX Coordinator.
 Reporting a Clery Act crime allows the Clery Coordinator or designee to keep an accurate record of specific criminal incidents, and the ability to notify the campus community of potential danger.
 If you are a Campus Security Authority, you may report Clery reportable incidents at http://clery.utk.edu/campus-security-authority/.